 Chapter 13 is a type of bankruptcy that restructures your debt.
 It’s known as a “wage earner’s plan” because it enables borrowers who earn a steady income to develop a plan to repay all or part of their debts.

 Student debt isn’t automatically considered a qualifying debt, though.
 To get your student loans discharged through Chapter 13 bankruptcy, you need to take an additional step of filing what’s called an “adversary proceeding.”
 As part of this filing, you must prove to the court that paying back your student loans would be an “undue hardship” for you and your family.
-While this used to be a highly complicated process, a policy change put into place by the Biden administration in 2022 simplified and condensed the paperwork involved.
+While this used to be a highly complicated process, a policy change put into place by the Biden administration in 2022 simplified and streamlined the paperwork involved.
 Student loan borrowers can now fill out a 15-page form that details their financial struggles and makes their case for student loan discharge.

 Eligibility Requirements for Chapter 13